DarkThrone/css-training/content/architecture-beginner/global-scopes.md

 ## Are they useful?

-Yes!
-They are useful, but you have to be cautious about them.
-One of the most common uses is for reseting or normalizing.
-For example, maybe you want all of your `li` not to have bullets on the side, or you want the `a` not to have an underline.
-In this cases, global css are the way to go.
+Yes, they are! but you have to be cautious when using them.
+One of the most common uses of Global Scopes is reseting or normalizing.
+For example, maybe you want all of your `li` not to have bullets on the side, or you don't want the `a` to be underlined.
+In those cases global css is the way to go.

 ```css
 li {